 Graphics – 5/10

-For what had been seen already on the PlayStation 2, such as Silent Hill 2, Metal Gear Solid 2 and Final Fantasy X, the game’s visuals are not only substandard from a technical point of view, but also from a conceptual one.
+From what had been seen already on the PlayStation 2, such as Silent Hill 2, Metal Gear Solid 2, and Final Fantasy X, the game’s visuals are not only substandard from a technical point of view, but also from a conceptual one.
 The settings are extremely bland, made up of what players would find in most typical Medal of Honour or Call of Duty games, and nothing about them makes it stand out from most other games; even for the time.
 The most positive thing I can say in terms of visuals is that it’s a very polished game with minimal glitches insight.

 Gameplay – 5.5/10

 I have played much worse games than this and much less variable ones too; indeed having psychic powers at your disposal certainly offers some diversity in gameplay.
-But as far the run-and-cover based shooting is concerned, I found it pretty frustrating; especially since some sequences can simply be bypassed by players with a sacrifice to some health, and where’s the fun to be had in that?
+But as far the run-and-cover-based shooting is concerned, I found it pretty frustrating; especially since some sequences can simply be bypassed by players with a sacrifice to some health, and where’s the fun to be had in that?
 I can appreciate that many of the game mechanics in Second Sight could be seen as precursors to some of the ideas seen in later classic games, such as the Mass Effect trilogy, but with this title, it was very much a question of trial and error; but with a lot more errors than I would have personally liked.

 Controls – 6/10

-As I mentioned before, third-person shooting games had a long way to go at this point to being perfected, with many developers at the time focusing on genres such as first-person shooters, 3D platformers, and especially RPGs.
+As I mentioned before, third-person shooting games had a long way to go at this point to be perfect, with many developers at the time focusing on genres such as first-person shooters, 3D platformers, and especially RPGs.
 Control schemes for those kinds of games had long since been developed almost to the point of perfection.
 But with third-person shooting, it was a very different story in my opinion.
 Specifically, in Second Sight, I found the controls for using psychic powers in Second Sight to be quite a chore, and at times, incredibly difficult to get to grips with.
-At the time, it wasn’t often that games in the genre to have even as much variety as there is in this title, and so it was always going to be a question of trial and error in this respect too.
+At the time, it wasn’t often that games in the genre have even as much variety as there is in this title, and so it was always going to be a question of trial and error in this respect too.

 Lifespan – 2.5/10